 Origin and History of Aso-Oke Fabric

-Today, the word, “aso-oke” has gone to also mean ‘top cloth’ or ‘clothing for prestige’ – incidentally, the Yoruba word “oke” also means TOP, and today, aside from being a clothing attire, the aso-oke was worn as a symbol, or to showcase prestige and wealth.
+Incidentally, the Yoruba word “oke” also means TOP.
+Aside from being a clothing attire, Aso-oke was worn as a symbol, or to showcase prestige and wealth.

-- RELATED: 100 Current Lace Styles and Colours for Women
+- 100 Current Lace Styles and Colours for Women

 - Top 100 Latest Aso-Ebi Styles seen at Big Naija Weddings (PICTURES)